eXparity/hamcrest-date/README.md

 Release Notes
 -------------
+Changes 2.0.1 -> 2.0.2
+  * Add Support for LocalTime

 Changes 1.1.0 -> 2.0.0
-  * Add Suppport for Java 8 date types.
+  * Add Support for Java 8 date types.
   * Add new is{*} matchers
   * Move matcher classes to .core package